Microsoft Surface Laptop 3: What to Expect (and What We Want)

 According to IT Tech site Petri, Microsoft will announce a next-gen Surface Laptop in October.
 That lines up nicely with past releases.
 The Surface Laptop 2 was revealed on October 2 last year and officially went on sale a few weeks later.
 Microsoft is pretty punctual with its annual early-October Surface events, although the launch of the first-gen Surface Laptop was revealed at Microsoft's education event in May 2017.

-We're still several months out from having any reliable intel on how much the Surface Laptop 3 will cost.
+We're a few weeks away from having any reliable intel on how much the Surface Laptop 3 will cost.
 But if Microsoft continues to position it as a MacBook Air competitor, then expect a starting price around $1,000.
 If rumors about an AMD version hold true, then there could be some slightly cheaper options, as well.